Permissions

 Revoke

-Calendar (optional)
+Calendar connection

-If something still does not work
+If access still does not work